turingschool/curriculum/source/projects/merchant.markdown

 The first line is trying to create an `OrderItem` from form parameters, but they’re not there.
 Instead we can build the `OrderItem` through the relationship with the `order`.
-Wait, do we have an `@order` setup for this controller?

 #### Building the `OrderItem`

-Now that we have access to `@order`, we can build the `order_item` through the relationship like this:
+We can build the `order_item` through the relationship like this:

 ```ruby
 def create